Updated: June 30, 2026

 02 You can focus your efforts on the right social media channels

-Sentiment analysis also allows you to identify your top social media platforms.
+Sentiment analysis also allows you to identify your top social media channels by helping you compare performance across the relevant platforms for your brand.

-The ability to see and compare your performance on multiple platforms enables you to:
+The ability to see and compare your performance on various social media platforms enables you to:

-- Understand which campaigns worked well and which didn’t – high engagement doesn’t always equal positive sentiment
+• Understand which campaigns worked well and which didn’t – high engagement doesn’t always mean equally good customer sentiment

-- Prioritize resources and adjust strategy for channels that really matter – even the biggest brands usually focus on two or three top channels.
+• Prioritize resources and adjust strategy for channels that really matter – those choices should support your wider social strategy, and even the biggest brands usually focus on two or three top channels.

 03 Improve customer service